Harish-2502/CCC-Team-72/couchdb/README.md

 ## Spatial indexes

-Index by location (works only for points).
+Index by location (works only for points, and it is higly inefficient, but it works for small datasets).
 ```shell script
 curl -XPOST "http://${user}:${pass}@${masternode}:5984/twitter/_index" \
 --header "Content-Type: application/json" --data '{